C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 Ontario (contemporaneous)
 ![Ontario](ON_1.png?view=raw)
 -->
-*Notes: "daily cases per million" is computed as the weekly average daily cases per million for dates t-6 to t.*
+*Notes: "daily cases per million" is computed as the weekly average daily cases per million for dates t-6 to t.
+The percentage number reported in each sub-panel's title is the share of provincial population of the respective region.*